-When planning your solo trip to Australia, there are a choice of airports to fly into.
+When planning your solo trip to Australia, there is a choice of airports to fly into.
 Below are the main Australia airports with information on how to get into the nearest city.

 Cairns Airport (CNS) – Airport shuttle buses run from the airport to the city centre, Northern Beaches, Palm Cove, Cape Tribulation and Mission Beach.
-Some accommodation provide their own courtesy coach so check when booking.
+Some accommodation provides their own courtesy coach so check when booking.
 The time to the city is only 10 minutes.

 Brisbane Airport (BNE) – Coachtrans coaches offer direct transfers to Brisbane City departing every 30 minutes.
 Trains take 22 minutes to Brisbane City or 90 minutes to the Gold Coast (Nerang).
-For transfers from Brisbane International Airport to the Sunshine Coast, Sun-Air operate an hourly bus service until 8.50pm.
+For transfers from Brisbane International Airport to the Sunshine Coast, Sun-Air operates an hourly bus service until 8.50 pm.

 Adelaide Airport – JetBus services travel from the Adelaide International Airport to the city, Glenelg and the North-Eastern suburbs.
-Skylink Airport Shuttle offer a regular bus service for the 15 minute journey to the city.
+Skylink Airport Shuttle offers a regular bus service for the 15-minute journey to the city.

 Travelling onwards (check visas before you travel)